Dr. Johanna Ospel

 Biography

-Johanna Ospel is Neuroradiology Fellow and Stroke Researcher at the University of Calgary Department of Clinical Neurosciences.
+Johanna Ospel is an Interventional Neuroradiologist, and Neurovascular/ Stroke Researcher at the University of Calgary Department of Clinical Neurosciences.

 She completed her medical studies and MD at the Friedrich-Schiller University (Germany), a PhD in Neurosciences at the University of Amsterdam (Netherlands), and a 5-year residency in Radiology and at the University of Basel (Switzerland), followed by a Diagnostic and Interventional Neuroradiology Fellowship at the University of Calgary.